-- Identify and approach contacts who may wish to use the church for exhibitions, use as gallery space or for other events. - Investigate suitability of church for more regular religious use. - Discuss potential for regular church related features, parish newsletter and inclusion of church updates in parish council meetings. - Investigate suitability of church for more regular religious use. - The community promote the church as a wedding venue. - Bat walk possible project in Autumn 2024, GS will help with organisation.
+- Identify and approach contacts who may wish to use the church for exhibitions, use as gallery space or for other events. - Investigate suitability of church for more regular religious use. - Discuss potential for regular church related features, parish newsletter and inclusion of church updates in parish council meetings. - Consider means for increasing footfall and consequent donations.